Contracting the boundary of a Riemannian 2-disc: Besicovitch Lemma and reduction to the case of curves with short boundaries

+{\bf Proof.} Subdivide the boundary of $D$ into four subarcs of equal length ($={\vert\partial D\vert\over 4}$) and apply the previous theorem.

-In this section we use Besicovitch lemma to prove two lemmae.
+In this section we will use Besicovitch lemma to prove two lemmae.
 Lemma \ref{boundary} implies that the second inequality of Theorem \ref{main'} follows from the first.
 Lemma \ref{small area} says that boundaries of small subdiscs of $D$ can be contracted through short curves.
+The proof of Lemma \ref{boundary} uses the idea of Corollary 2.1.A: We inductively divide the disc into discs with smaller areas and considerably smaller perimeters.
+In order to make perimeters considerably smaller we need to assume that $\vert D\vert\geq const\sqrt{Area(D)}$, where $const > 2$.
+In fact, it is convenient for us to takea $const=6$ here.
+After each application of the Besicovitch lemma the perimiters of the discs drop at least by a multiplicative factor $<1$; this happens until their perimeters remain $>6\sqrt{Area(D)}$.
+This enables one to reduce the construction of a path homotopy between an arc of $\partial D$ and its complement to constructing similar path homotopies for subdiscs of $D$ with perimeters $\leq 6\sqrt{Area(D)}$.